jcomeauictx/tk-ish-dev/README.md

 `if (!set || set->nfont == 0)`, so there's no need for me to submit a patch.
-I'm not sure that will work as well as my `Tcl_Panic` call at getting across to the user the need to install a font&mdash;it may just silently refuse to add the Label, Button, or whatever&mdash; but I'll consider it out of my hands now.
+I'm not sure that will work as well as my `Tcl_Panic` call at getting across to the user the need to install a font&mdash;it may just silently refuse to add the Label, Button, or whatever&mdash;but I'll consider it out of my hands now.